labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-hz/step1.md

-# Hertz Frequency of Function
+# Function Frequency Calculation

-> To start practicing coding, open the Terminal/SSH and type `node`.
+To measure the frequency of a function execution per second (hz/hertz), use the `hz` function.
+You can do this by following these steps:

-Measures the number of times a function is executed per second (hz/hertz).
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-- Use `performance.now()` to get the difference in milliseconds before and after the iteration loop to calculate the time elapsed executing the function `iterations` times.
+2. Use `performance.now()` to get the difference in milliseconds before and after the iteration loop to calculate the time elapsed executing the function `iterations` times.
-- Return the number of cycles per second by converting milliseconds to seconds and dividing it by the time elapsed.
+3. Convert milliseconds to seconds and divide it by the time elapsed to return the number of cycles per second.
-- Omit the second argument, `iterations`, to use the default of 100 iterations.
+4. If you want to use the default of 100 iterations, omit the second argument, `iterations`.

 ```js
 const hz = (fn, iterations = 100) => {